UHasselt-BiomedicalDataSciences/federated-learning-toolkit/CODE_OF_CONDUCT.md

 ## 1 Introduction

-The FLkit is a community-oriented and -led project under the auspices of the ELIXIR Research Infrastructure.
+The FLkit is a community-oriented and led project under the auspices of the ELIXIR Research Infrastructure.
 We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our in-person events and online communications are expected to show respect and courtesy to others at all times.